 The University requires all campers to have a UNL Safety Policy form signed by a parent.
 Campers without the required documentation will not be allowed to participate.
-A new UNL Safety Policy form is required each year.
-NO EXCEPTIONS.
+The UNL Safety Policy now part of the Waiver form that is required each year.

 What facilities will be used?

-Camp will be held at Hawks Championship Center, UNL Soccer Field, and Memorial Stadium - depending on the camp.
+Camp may be held at Barbara Hibner Soccer Stadium, Hawks Championship Center, or Memorial Stadium - depending on the camp.
 Please refer to your camp schedule for the specific facilities.

 What are the Typical Camp Schedules?